pshrmn/foraging/README.md

             group2: {...}
         }

-Naming of groups, pages, and rule_sets is up to the user, but there a few reserverd words.
+Naming of groups, pages, and ruleSets is up to the user, but there a few reserverd words.

+* default (group) - initial group when visiting a new site
 * default (page) - first page to be crawled in a group
+* default (ruleSet) - initial ruleSet for a page
+* default (rule) - because a page's name is based on an associated rule, cannot have a rule named default
-* next (rule_set) - a next rule_set can be added to a "default" page and contains one rule: a link with a capture of attr-href in order to generate more URLs for the default page to be applied to
+* next (ruleSet) - a next ruleSet can be added to a "default" page and contains one rule: a link with a capture of attr-href in order to generate more URLs for the default page to be applied to

 When a domain is visited (and collectjs is opened) for the first time, a "default" group with a "default" page is generated.
 This can be used, although creating a new group with a more relevant name is encouraged.